top of page

 Cricut Infusible Ink Test on 3rd Party Products!

 So I'm looking at the new Cricut Infusible Ink prices, especially what they are charging for their Blanks, shirts, Tote Bags, and Ceramic Coasters, and I'm thinking that's way too expensive.
 After all, I like to make and sell my items too.
-After doing some research it says that your cloth items need to be 95% or more Polyester, ok...so I found some Polyester Tote Bags for a great price and test them out!
+After doing some research it says that your cloth items need to be 95% or more Polyester, ok...so I found some Polyester Tote Bags for a great price and I did a Cricut infusible ink test on them, check out the results below!

 Terrible!
 So I increased the time from 40 seconds to 50